-- in the care of a local authority or who is being provided with accommodation by a local authority in the exercise of their social services functions.
+- in the care of a local authority or who is being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).
 This covers accommodated children and those who are in care under a Care Order or Interim Care Order.
 This can include living with family or friends, in foster care, in a children’s home, residential school, special school or in supported lodgings.

 A Special Guardianship Order appoints a child’s special guardian(s) under Section 14A of the Children’s Act 1989.